EGI-Federation/documentation/content/en/internal/configuration-database/access/_index.md

-To access the Configuration Database using a digital certificate, first obtain a certificate from one of the recognised EU-Grid-PMA Certification Authorities (CAs), then install it in your browser of choice (or import it into the certificate store of your local machine, if on Winows).
+To access the Configuration Database using a digital certificate, first obtain a certificate from one of the recognised EU-Grid-PMA Certification Authorities (CAs), then install it in your browser of choice (or import it into the certificate store of your local machine, on Windows).

-{{% alert title="Note" color="info" %}} EGI Check-in does not support single
+{{% alert title="Note" color="info" %}} X.509 certificates do not support
-or double quotes in the certificate's Distinguished Name (DN).
+single or double quotes in the certificate's Distinguished Name (DN).
 The DN below is rejected because of the single quote:

 `/C=UK/O=STFC/OU=SomeOrgUnit/CN=David Mc'Donald`